Comcast Mechanical Engineer Salary | $82K-$118K+ | Levels.fyi

 The median Mechanical Engineer compensation in United States package at Comcast totals $101K per year.
-View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/23/2025

 Company